shavaun/shavaun/samples/user_guides/dotnet_library_tutorial.md

 4. Select *Manufaktura.Controls* from the list of results and click *Install*.
 5. At the top of the *NuGet* tab, click *X* to close the tab.

-## Step 3: Setup the data model class
+## Step 3: Create the data model class

 To use Manufaktura, we need to create a class for the data model.
 This will contain the directions for what to draw and how to draw it.